paveloom/paveloom.dev/content/libgen.md

 +++
-# LibGen Uploads
+title = "LibGen"
-description = "This page contains links to books uploaded on LibGen by @paveloom." template = "pages.html" title = "LibGen"
+description = "This page contains links to books uploaded on LibGen by @paveloom."
 +++

 # {{ title() }}